 Your body composition scan is performed by sending a safe electrical signal through your body via pressure-contact electrodes.
-You’ll receive a breakdown of the percentages and weights of the various components of your body.
+You’ll receive a breakdown of the percentages and masses of the various components of your body.

 Around 45%-65% of the weight of a healthy person is water.
 Your body uses water in all its cells, organs, and tissues to help regulate its temperature and maintain other bodily functions.

-This is an estimated weight of your bone mineral mass, although it is not intended as a substitute for more detailed assessments of bone density.
+This is an estimated total weight of your bone mineral mass, although it is not intended as a substitute for more detailed assessments of bone density.

 BMR and BMI